Free Range Eggs

 Picture

-Ducati is one of the dogs we were given because his owner was scared of him.
+Ducati is one of the dogs we HAD to buy because his owner was scared of him.
 He was called Duke, but we felt that an Italian name was more appropriate.
 In his previous life he spent a lot of his time on a chain.
 His owner said to us - 'if he gives you any trouble just put him on a chain and belt him'.
 Naturally we couldn't leave him there!
 It took over a year for us to gain his confidence.
 Every time I said 'good boy' to him he'd run away expecting to be thumped.
 Some people just shouldn't have dogs - or children.